-You will begin your day by meeting your guide who will equip you with all the necessary gear to tackle this exploration.
+You will begin your day by meeting your guide, who will equip you with all the necessary gear to tackle this exploration.
 You will then set off to find this hidden wonder.
 Once you enter the ice cave, you will experience a completely different world.
 You will be greeted with ice walls that almost form a winter cathedral.
-The colours can vary depending on the day, and this is a once in a lifetime experience.
+The colors can vary depending on the day, and this is a once-in-a-lifetime experience.

 You will have plenty of time to explore before heading back to the base.
 You will then make your way back to Reykjavík.
 You will have a chance again to witness the incredible coastline of Iceland's south.

 You will then arrive at your accommodation in Reykjavík.
 Don't forget to look towards the skies if the conditions are suitable for another chance to see the northern lights.

 You will then journey to the Þórsádalur valley, here you will see Hjálparfoss waterfall.
 This twin cascade results from two streams from the Fossá river merging in the basin of the waterfall.
 Hjálparfoss sits in a lava field north of the Hekla stratovolcano.